 When I lived in a house (and not out of a backpack!), we paid £32/month for a subscription to Virgin TV and out of the hundreds of channels that were available, I watched maybe 5 of them, tops.

 I know it’s the same for a lot of people.
-You could save hundred of pounds by switching to an online provider such as Amazon Prime and get access to over 15,000 movies and TV episodes for just £79/year.
+You could save hundreds of pounds by switching to an online provider such as Amazon Prime and get access to over 15,000 movies and TV episodes for just £79/year.

 Amazon Prime also provides free one day delivery for millions of items online, so you’ll be bagging a bargain not only by cutting the cable but also for when you need to shop online!